How Long Does Broccoli Last?

 Is it Bad to Eat Old Broccoli?

-• Cut the broccoli florets and stems into smaller pieces and blanch it in the boiling water for 3 minutes.
+• Cut the broccoli florets and stems into smaller pieces and blanch (boil) it in the boiling water for 3 minutes.

 • Drain all the excess liquid once everything has cooled down.